Dick T. Morgan

-Dick Thompson Morgan (December 6, 1853 – July 4, 1920) was a U.S. Representative from Oklahoma.
+Dick Thompson Morgan (December 6, 1853 – July 4, 1920) was an American educator, lawyer and politician who served six terms as a U.S. representative from Oklahoma from 1909 to 1920.

 Early life and education

 Born at Prairie Creek, Indiana, a few miles southwest of Terre Haute, Indiana, Morgan attended the country schools and the Prairie Creek High School.
 In 1876 he received a bachelor's degree and in 1878 a master's degree both from Union Christian College, Merom, Indiana.
 He became a professor of mathematics in that college.
 He then graduated from Central Law School, Indianapolis, Indiana, in 1880.

 Career

 Morgan was admitted to the bar in 1880 and commenced practice in Terre Haute, Indiana.
 Morgan served as member of the Illinois House of Representatives in 1880 and 1881.
 He was appointed register of the United States land office at Woodward in Oklahoma Territory, by President Theodore Roosevelt in 1904 and served until May 1, 1908.

+Congress

 Morgan was elected as a Republican to the Sixty-first and to the five succeeding Congresses.
 Beginning on March 3, 1909, he represented the 2nd district.
 In 1915, after redistricting due to the 1910 Census, he represented the 8th congressional district until his unexpected death in 1920.
 He was once known as the "father of the Federal Trade Commission."

-Morgan introduced the first bill to establish such a commission on January 12, 1912, made the first speech on the House floor urging its adoption on February 21, 1912 and reintroduced a slightly amended version of the bill in 1913.
+Morgan introduced the first bill to establish such a commission on January 12, 1912, made the first speech on the House floor urging its adoption on February 21, 1912, and reintroduced a slightly amended version of the bill in 1913.
 He was a member of the Claims, Railways and Canals, Expenditures in the Treasury Department, Public Lands, and Judiciary committees.
 Morgan also became an expert on Rural Credits, sponsoring the 1916 rural credits law that created the federal land bank system.